 A child’s death, regardless of cause, is indescribably painful and visceral.
 For some, the death of an unborn child may be equally traumatic.
-Yet remedies for the death of a fetus are based on uncertain ground and subject to understandably heated debate.
-This article explores the origin of wrongful death and its application to a fetus to make sense of seemingly unstable and unclear jurisprudence.
+Yet remedies for the death of a fetus are based on uncertain grounds and subject to understandably heated debate.
+This article explores the origin of the Wrongful Death of an Unborn Child and its application to a fetus to make sense of seemingly unstable and unclear jurisprudence.

-The top injury attorneys at Phoenix Accident and Injury Law Firm near you have more than 15 years of experience in helping clients who have experienced the wrongful death of their fetus after an auto accident.
-Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The top injury attorneys at Phoenix Accident and Injury Law Firm near you have more than 15 years of experience in helping clients who have experienced the Wrongful Death of an Unborn Child after an auto accident.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in person or over the phone, or via video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.

-In the history of Anglo-American tort law, wrongful death is a relative newcomer.
+In the history of Anglo-American tort law, the Wrongful Death of an Unborn Child is a relative newcomer.
 Under common law, a cause of action for tortious harm expired with the death of the tort victim.
-Neither the victim’s family or estate had any remedy.
+Neither the victim’s family nor the estate had any remedy.
 This created an unsettling inequity in the law.
 Where a tortfeasor injured or maimed another person, the injured person could recover damages under tort law.
 But where a tortfeasor participated in conduct so reckless and dangerous that it killed someone, they weren’t liable to anybody.

 The earliest statutory fix for this glaring inconsistency came from the British Parliament in the Fatal Accidents Act of 1846.
-Arizona’s first wrongful death statute followed 41 years later, based largely on England’s Fatal Accidents Act.
+Arizona’s first Wrongful Death of an Unborn Child statute followed 41 years later, based largely on England’s Fatal Accidents Act.

-The statute was then amended to allow suit by a decedent’s surviving spouse, children or parents.
+The statute was then amended to allow suit by a decedent’s surviving spouse, children, or parents.
 If the decedent had no family, a representative of their estate could bring a wrongful death action.
-In 2000, the legislature expanded the wrongful death statute to include any surviving children, parents, or legal guardians as people who had the standing to sue.
-Arizona’s wrongful death statutes have remained unchanged since then.
+In 2000, the legislature expanded the Wrongful Death of an Unborn Child statute to include any surviving children, parents, or legal guardians as people who had the standing to sue.
+Arizona’s Wrongful Death of an Unborn Child statute has remained unchanged since then.

-The Arizona Wrongful death act is composed of 3 statutes, A.R.S. § 12-611, 612, and 613. § 12-611, titled “Liability” describes who may be sued for wrongful death.
-If an individual would have been liable for injury to a decedent had they not died, they are likewise liable for their death. § 12-612 describes who may bring a wrongful death action.
+The Arizona Wrongful Death of an Unborn Child Act is composed of 3 statutes, A.R.S. § 12-611, 612, and 613. § 12-611, titled “Liability” describes who may be sued for wrongful death.
+If an individual would have been liable for injury to a decedent had they not died, they are likewise liable for their death. § 12-612 describes who may bring a Wrongful Death of an Unborn Child action.

 This includes a decedent’s: spouse; natural or adopted children; natural or adoptive parents; legal guardians; and a personal representative for the decedent’s estate. § 12-613 describes the scope of damages a plaintiff may recover.
 It allows a jury to award any damages it deems “fair and just”, with consideration for mitigating and aggravating factors